weters/mondaynightpoker-server/README.md

 mondaynightpoker-server is the backend application for the Monday Night Poker site.
 The front-end code can be found at [github.com/weters/mondaynightpoker-vue](https://github.com/weters/mondaynightpoker-vue).

+For more information about the architecture of this open-source project, see the [architecture](architecture.md) document.

 ## Supported Card Games

 * Bourré